solve42/ticketmind-ost-signals/README.md

 ### API connection failures
 - Verify TicketMind Host URL is correct and accessible
 - Check API key validity
-- Ensure outbound HTTPS is not blocked by firewall
+- Ensure outbound HTTPS is not blocked by the firewall
 - Check osTicket system logs for errors.

 ### No data being forwarded
 - Verify "Enable Forwarding" is checked
 - Check osTicket system logs for errors

 ### Debug mode